pravega/pravega/documentation/src/docs/metrics.md

 # Metric Registries and Configurations

 With Micrometer, each meter registry is responsible for both storage and exporting of metrics objects.
-In order to have a unified interface Micrometer provides `CompositeMeterRegistry` for application to interact with, `CompositeMeterRegistry` will forward metric operations to all the concrete registries bound to it.
+In order to have a unified interface, Micrometer provides the `CompositeMeterRegistry` for the application to interact with, `CompositeMeterRegistry` will forward metric operations to all the concrete registries bounded to it.

-Note that `CompositeMeterRegistry` has no storage associated, hence in case no registry bound to it, it will become an `NO-OP` interface only and Pravega will throw errors in such a case.
+Note that `CompositeMeterRegistry` has no storage associated, hence in case no registry is bound to it, it will become an `NO-OP` interface only and Pravega will throw errors in such a case.

 For performing unit testing in an easier way, Micrometer also provides `SimpleMeterRegistry`, which has memory only storage but no exporting is allowed; call `startWithoutExporting()` of `StatsProvider` to use this feature in test codes.